-- 1. Directors may not make use of the Company's non-public information for private purposes unless the following conditions are met: - (a) That the said information is not used in connection with operations of acquisition or sale of shares in the Company; - (b) That the use thereof is in no way detrimental to the Company, and - (c) That the Company does not hold an exclusive right or a legal position of analogous meaning over the information whose use is desired. - 2.
+- 1. Directors may not make use of Company non-public information for private purposes unless the following conditions are met: - (a) That the said information is not used in connection with operations of acquisition or sale of shares in the Company; - (b) That the use thereof is in no way detrimental to the Company, and - (c) That the Company does not hold an exclusive right or a legal position of analogous meaning over the information whose use is desired. - 2.
 The condition foreseen in sub-paragraph (c) above may be exempted by observing the rules contained in the previous section. - 3.
-Additionally, directors shall observe the rules of conduct established in the securities market legislation and, especially, the rules established in the Internal Regulations of Conduct in the Securities Markets and in the Code of Conduct and Responsible Practices of the Inditex Group.
+Additionally, directors must observe the rules of conduct established in the securities market legislation and, especially, the rules established in the Internal Regulations of Conduct Regarding Transactions in Securities and in the Code of Conduct and Responsible Practices of the Inditex Group.